-For Deferred Loans, Minnesota Housing requires an appraisal prior to closing similar to that required for LMIR Amortizing Loans (above).
-Borrowers should discuss this requirement with their assigned underwriter and if appropriate, a waiver to use another lender's appraisal may be approved at Minnesota Housing's sole discretion.
-For developments that are predominantly Supportive Housing with little or no operating income, the As Complete and Stabilized appraisal may be waived at Minnesota Housing's sole discretion.
+For Deferred Loans, Minnesota Housing requires an appraisal prior to closing like that required for LMIR Amortizing Loans (above).
+Borrowers should discuss this requirement with their assigned underwriter.
+Appraisals ordered by other lenders or a syndicator that meet Minnesota Housing appraisal standards and list Minnesota Housing as an intended user may be allowed at Minnesota Housing's sole discretion.
+Developments that are Primarily Supportive Housing with little or no operating income, the As Complete and Stabilized appraisal may be waived at Minnesota Housing's sole discretion.